centrica-engineering/nucleus-docs/docs/how-to/creating-illustrations.md

 ## Exporting illustrations

-Once you’re illustrations are completed (and signed off!) they need to be made ready for development.
+Once your illustrations are completed (and signed off!) they need to be made ready for development.
 Follow these steps to a happy developer:

 1. Check your gradients are not multiplied opacity.
 2. Select the icon and choose Object &gt; Expand appearance.